eziCode/mlb-kalshi-trader/README.md

   mlb-paper /bin/sh /app/docker-entrypoint.sh trade-tape portfolio-status
 ```

-### Guarded real-money settlement execution
+### Guarded real-money execution

-Real execution is a separate settlement-value-only container.
-It consumes the
+Real execution can run settlement value by itself or both strategies together.
-paper container's private shared feed and never starts hit-reversion execution.
+The single-strategy command below consumes the paper container's private shared
+feed and starts settlement-value execution only.
+Entry orders are
+immediate-or-cancel and may fill partially; exits are fill-or-kill.
+The executor
-The executor uses fill-or-kill orders, checks the real available balance before
+checks the real available balance before every entry and limits principal plus
-every order, and limits principal plus fees to the configured per-order amount.
+fees to the configured per-order amount.
 Set `LIVE_MAX_TOTAL_CAPITAL=ALL_LIQUID_CASH` to make all currently available
 Kalshi cash eligible while atomically reserving concurrent pending orders.
 A
 numeric value retains a fixed total allocation cap.
-Both acknowledgements are intentionally required because the packaged model
-remains unvalidated and disabled.
+`LIVE_TRADING_ENABLED` is always required. `ALLOW_UNVALIDATED_LIVE` is required
+only when the loaded settlement policy is disabled; the checked-in latency
+policy is currently enabled and marked validated in `model/live_config.json`.

 ```bash
 docker network create mlb-trading